TomKealy/TomKealy.github.io/_posts/2021-08-10-The-Guts-Of-GAMs.md

 Before we dive into how additive models work in practice, let’s take a step back and understand *why* we might want to use them.
 Think of regression models as existing on a spectrum, with linear models on one end and fully nonparametric models on the other.
 Additive models sit somewhere in between.

 Linear regression is fast—it converges quickly as we get more data, but it assumes the world is simple and linear, which it almost never is.
 Even with infinite data, a linear model will make systematic mistakes due to its inability to capture non-linear relationships.
-Its mean squared error (MSE) shrinks at a rate of $$ O(n^{-1}) $$, and this speed is unaffected by the number of parameters.
+Its mean squared error (MSE) shrinks at a rate of $$\mathcal{O}(n^{-1}) $$, and this speed is unaffected by the number of parameters.

 At the opposite extreme, fully nonparametric methods like kernel regression or k-nearest neighbors make no such assumptions.
 They can capture complex shapes, but they pay for that flexibility with much slower convergence, especially in higher dimensions.
-In one dimension, these models converge at a rate of $$ O(n^{-4/5}) $$, but in higher dimensions, the rate drops dramatically to something like $$ O(n^{-1/26}) $$ in 100 dimensions—this is the notorious "curse of dimensionality."
+In one dimension, these models converge at a rate of $$ \mathcal{O}(n^{-4/5}) $$, but in higher dimensions, the rate drops dramatically to something like $$ \mathcal{O}(n^{-1/26}) $$ in 100 dimensions—this is the notorious "curse of dimensionality."
 Essentially, the more features you have, the more data you need to maintain the same level of precision, and the data demands grow exponentially.

 So where do additive models fit in?
 They balance these two extremes.
-Additive models allow for some non-linearity while avoiding the curse of dimensionality by estimating each component function $$ f_j(x_j) $$ independently, using one-dimensional smoothing techniques.
-The result is a model that converges almost as fast as parametric ones—at a rate of $$ O(n^{-4/5}) $$, rather than the much slower rate of fully nonparametric models.
+Additive models allow for some non-linearity while avoiding the curse of dimensionality.
+They achieve this by estimating each component function $$ f_j(x_j) $$ independently, using one-dimensional smoothing techniques.
+The result is a model that converges almost as fast as parametric ones—at a rate of $$ \mathcal{O}(n^{-4/5}) $$, rather than the much slower rate of fully nonparametric models.
 Sure, there’s a little approximation bias, but the trade-off is worth it.
 In practice, additive models often outperform linear models once you have enough data, because they capture more of the underlying structure without demanding the impossible amount of data required by fully nonparametric approaches.

-This is where additive models shine: they hit that sweet spot between simplicity and flexibility, giving you enough structure to work with high-dimensional data, but with far less approximation bias than linear models.
+This is where additive models shine: they give you enough structure to work with high-dimensional data, but with far less approximation bias than linear models.

 ```python
 import pandas as pd